tomMoulard/fail2ban/README.md

       - "127.0.0.1"
 ```

-Where you can use some IP in an array of files or directly in the config.
+Where you can use some IP in an array of files or directly in the
+configuration.

 ### LogLevel
+In order to help you and us when building and using the plugin, we added some
+logs on stdout.
 You can choose the level of logging with this:

 ```yml